Strategic and Operational Plans

 The Long Term Financial Plan outlines the high level budgeting scenarios over the next 10 years.
 These estimates and assumptions form the basis from which the 4-year Parkes Plus Financial Forecasts have been derived.
 This document explains in more detail how the Delivery Program will be funded over the life of the program and equally what the Operational Budgets will ultimately be for each year of the program.

-The Operational Plan is prepared as a sub-plan of the Delivery Program.
+The Operational Plan & Budget is prepared as a sub-plan of the Delivery Program.

 It identifies the projects, programs and activities that Council will undertake within the next financial year.
 These actions cascade from the Delivery Plan and become the tasks required each particular year of the Operational Plan.
 The Operational Plan allocates responsibilities for each project, program and activity and identifies how their effectiveness will be measured.
 Council receives reporting on these measures on a six monthly basis.

 The Operational Budget details the budgeted funding for the activities to be undertaken in that year.
 The Operational Budget includes provisions relating to the content of Council's annual statement of revenue policy.